-“The neuronal cell damage and clinical course seen in most neurodegenerative diseases such as those specified below result from the inability of an aging, but histologically normal liver, to completely metabolize normal substrates it encounters in daily life functions, resulting in a variety of incompletely metabolized byproducts, some of which are neurotoxic.
+“The glial neuronal cell damage and clinical course seen in both Alzheimer’s and ALS result from the inability of an ageing, but histologically normal liver, to completely metabolize normal substrates it encounters daily, resulting in a variety of incompletely metabolized byproducts, some of which are neurotoxic.

-These hepatic generated neurotoxic byproducts are the direct proximate cause of the initial neuron-glial degeneration and their ultimate cell death.
-The quantity and variety of neurotoxic metabolites produced may well determine whether any given patient develops ALS, Alzheimer’s, Primary Dementias, Parkinson’s or age related macular degeneration or any other neurodegenerative disease.”
+These hepatic generated neurotoxins are the direct proximate cause of neurodegenerative brain diseases.
+The quantity and variety of neurotoxic metabolites produced, may well determine whether any given patient develops ALS, Alzheimer’s or other type of Primary Dementias”.

-Amplification of this hypothesis will readily support the clinically observable manifestations for most neurodegenerative diseases.
+Amplification of this hypothesis will readily support the clinically observable following propositions for neurodegenerative brain diseases.

-1. The earlier the onset in life, the more severe the disease: the more rapid the progression, the shorter the functional lifespan of specific foci in the brain or other vital motor nerve connections.”
+1. “In general, the earlier the onset in life, the more severe the disease: the more rapid the progression, the shorter the functional lifespan of the brain or other vital motor nerve connections.”
 (This proposition is based on the premise that the higher concentration of neurotoxins, the more the extensive resulting nerve damage will develop.
 Likewise, the more extensive the resulting nerve cell damage, the more severe the resulting illness; and the more rapid the death of vital nerves and the patient himself.)
 Lou Gehrig’s brief illness, prior to his death supports this proposition for ALS quite accurately.

-2. The incidence of Alzheimer’s increases with age, due to the fact that hepatic generated neurotoxins are being produced continuously, the higher the probability that any given patient will have some degree of memory loss.)
-This proposition appears to be confirmed by the observable, progressive memory loss in many elderly patients.
+2. The incidence of Alzheimer’s increases with age due to the fact that hepatic generated neurotoxins are being continuously produced, even in as yet undiagnosed patients.
+The older the patient, the higher the probability, that patients have some degree of memory loss.
+This proposition appears to be confirmed by observable, progressive memory loss in the majority of elderly patients.

-3. The rate of progression of memory loss, erratic or psychotic behavior, increases with age, due to the continued production of neurotoxins resulting in progressive glial- neuronal cell death.
+3. The rate of progression of memory loss, erratic or psychotic behavior, increases with age, due to the continued production of hepatic generated neurotoxins with resultant neuronal-glial cell death.

 4. Delayed recognition of Alzheimer’s, (the duration of the prodromal period) may be due to a number of factors: